LukasFuchs/FDCSGm/StokesProblem/README.md

 - updating the velocity and pressure field.

 &emsp;Setting up the coefficient matrix, I also include the boundary nodes, and the order of the unknows for the inner grid points is *P*, *v<sub>x</sub>*, and *v<sub>z</sub>*, too.
 The function is structured in such a way, that I first collect all coefficients for the *x*-stokes equation, second for the *z*-stokes equation, and finally for the continuum euqation.
 The coefficients are stored in an array with 3 * (3 * 4 + 2 ) columns, which is the total number of used grid points for the finite difference stencils or the number of non-zero diagonals, and 3 * nx * nz rows, i.e., the total number of equations.
 I finally use this array to setup the coefficient matrix in MATLAB with the *spdiags* command, i.e., I do use a sparse matrix format.
 The system of equation is then solved with the right-array division in MATLAB.

+&emsp;Since this structure of the code is working and has been tested with respect to analytical solutions for different [channel flows](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/ChannelFlow) and additional [benchmarks](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark), I never intended to optimize *my* structure for the stokes solver and, moreover, I do not let the students write this solver.
+Hoever, I am open for suggestions (highly appreciated and thanks in advance!).

 ### Value Interpolation